-© Rachel Marie Adams, Candace Evans, Amy Wolkin, Trucy Thomas and Lori Peek.
+© Rachel Marie Adams, Candace Evans, Amy Wolkin, Tracy Thomas and Lori Peek.
 Published by Emerald Publishing Limited.
 This article is published under the Creative Commons Attribution (CC BY 4.0) licence.
 Anyone may reproduce, distribute, translate and create derivative works of this article (for both commercial and non-commercial purposes), subject to full attribution to the original publication and authors.
-The full terms of this licence may be seen at http://creativecommons.org/licences/by/4.0/ what they study, and how they conduct research (Goodman and West-Olaturji 2009; Kulich et al. 2020; Wu 2021).
-Furthermore, dramatic cultural changes-such as movements for meial justice at one end of the spectrum or shifts toward authoritarian and anti-democratic regimes at the other end-can profoundly influ ence the contexts in which disaster researchers do their work the efforts of hazards and disaster researchers to develop cultura lected quickly before it disappears (Wartman et al. 2020).
-On the other hand, the process of understanding a community's culture and subcultures as well as building rapport and trust with residents it usually slow (Alaniz 2017).
-In addition, disaster researchers, like researchers of other sensitive topics, often engage with people experiencing or recalling some of the worst moments of their lives Researchers lacking cultural competence who appear suddenly seeking sensitive information and then vanish once they have ac tioners betraying professional obligations (Gaillard and Ped
+The full terms of this licence may be seen at http://creativecommons.org/licences/by/4.0 what they study, and how they conduct research (Goodman and West-Olatunji 2009; Kulich et al. 2020; Wu 2021).
+Furthermore, dramatic cultural changes-such as movements for racial justic at one end of the spectrum or shifts toward authoritarian and anti-democratic regimes at the other end-can profoundly influ ence the contexts in which disaster researchers do their work the efforts of hazards and disaster researchers to develop cultura ompetency.
+On the one hand, perishable disaster data must be co lected quickly before it disappears (Wartman et al. 2020).
+On the other hand, the process of understanding a community's culture and subcultures as well as building rapport and trust with residents is usually slow (Alaniz 2017).
+In addition, disaster researchers, like researchers of other sensitive topics, often engage with people experiencing or recalling some of the worst moments of their lives